adobe-apiplatform/adobeio-runtime-lab-analytics/exercises/exercise-4/README.md

 ## Exercise 4

+~ `20 minutes`

 In this exercise we will configure Alexa to handle requests for different metrics over any duration.

 ### Step 1
-Using the browser open exercises/exercise-4/alexa-skill.js in your github fork and click the pencil icon to edit it.
+Using the browser open `exercises/exercise-4/alexa-skill.js` in your github fork and click the pencil icon to edit it.
 If you are using the CLI open this file in a text editor.

 ### Step 2
-Add OneshotReportIntent to querySelectionHandlers, this intent handler supports adhoc queries for various metric's over multiple time periods
+Add `OneshotReportIntent` to `querySelectionHandlers`; this intent handler supports adhoc queries for various metrics over multiple time periods.

 ```javascript
     'OneshotReportIntent': function () {
         //Oneshot Report Started
         console.log("OneshotReportIntent Started");

         //Get the intent object
         var intent = this.event.request.intent;

         //Pull out the duration from the oneshot report intent
         var duration = getDurationFromIntent(intent);

         //Pull out the metric from the oneshot report intent
         var metric = getMetricFromIntent(intent);

         //Based on the duration get the start and end dates
         var durationDates = analytics.dateUtil.getDurationFromToDates(duration);